Carmiña Londoño: Academic service

-Londoño is a Fellow of the SPIE, and spent two terms serving on their Board of Directors.
-She co-founded the Women in Optics Committee, and was featured in their 2005 Women in Optics planner.
+Carmiña Londoño is a Fellow of the SPIE, and spent two terms serving on the SPIE's Board of Directors.
+She co-founded the SPIE's Women in Optics Committee, and was featured in their 2005 Women in Optics planner.
 In 2019 she was awarded the SPIE Directors' Award for her outstanding commitment to the society.
 In 2017, the University of Massachusetts Lowell awarded her the Physics Alumnus of the Year Award.

-She is passionate about improving access to optics and physics careers.
-She has volunteered through an international volunteer organization called Outreach360, where she visited the Dominican Republic and Nicaragua where she conducted optics and science camps.
+Carmiña is passionate about improving access to optics and physics careers to children and young professionals.
+She volunteered through an international volunteer organization called Outreach360, where she visited the Dominican Republic and Nicaragua to conduct optics and science camps.
 These programs are intended to enhance the education of underserved children in Latin America.
+She is presently working closely with Drs.
+Angeles Camacho and Natalia Cañas Estrada on the Iluminando el Futuro STEM initiative supported by the IEEE Photonics Society to train and support a cadre of STEM Ambassadors throughout Latin America.

 Personal life

 Carmiña Londoño is married to Joseph Kopanski, Group Leader of the Nanoscale Imaging Group at the National Institute of Standards and Technology.
 She has one daughter, Lillian Lahti.